 Questions about the history of Thailand will be welcome and lead to a nice conversation but do not interject your own opinion about the royalty, even when someone asks you about it.
 In Thailand, there are defamation laws against speaking or even writing improperly about the royal family.
 The royal family united the country through multiple difficult political situations in the past and they are seen as their own family by Thai people.

 Have you ever been to Thailand?
 Do you think there are some more things to know before visiting Thailand that are worth mentioning?
+Did you like my list of things I wish I knew before visiting Thailand?
 Let me know in the comments!